h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     **c.** **Scorer** - Driverless AI selects the best scorer based on your dataset.
 Other scorers can be manually selected.
     - For more information about **Scorers** see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/scorers.html).
-    - Explore more about scores in the next tutorial: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus)</br>
+    - Explore more about scores in the next self-paced course: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/self-paced-course-1b-machine-learning-experiment-scoring-and-analysis-financial-focus)</br>

     **d.** **Classification/Regression** - Classification or Regression button; Driverless AI automatically determines the problem type based on the target column.
 Though not recommended, you can override this setting by clicking this button.
     - For more information about **Classification/Regression** see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#classification-regression-button).</br>